-The aim of the scholarship is to enable and encourage talented students to reach international programs
+The aim of The grant is to enable and encourage talented students to reach international programs.

 Leiden Observatory is the oldest university astronomy department in the world with a distinguished history.
 Leiden Observatory offers a wide range of Astronomy master’s specializations in which students actively participate in front-line research.

 - Course Level: The bursaries are available to pursue the master degree.

 - Study Subject: The bursaries are awarded in Astronomy and Instrumentation.